SKOOTA GAMES IndieGames Notebook Interview

 📍 Spot 1: PARCO MUSEUM TOKYO “PARCO GAME CENTER”

-Quoted from PARCO GAMES official site.
+Quoted from the official PARCO GAMES website.

-The first place I headed to was "PARCO MUSEUM TOKYO" on the 4th floor of Shibuya PARCO.
-Here, the event 'PARCO GAME CENTER' was being held.
+The first place I headed to was “PARCO MUSEUM TOKYO” on the 4th floor of Shibuya PARCO.
+Here, the event “PARCO GAME CENTER” was being held.

-Of course, for us living in the present, the indie game corner for indie gamers was also well-stocked.
+Of course, for us living in the present, the indie game corner for indie gamers was also well-equipped.
 Many families were gathered around the demo stations for mini-games created just this year and titles set to be released soon.
 Children brought by their parents' "memories" were engrossed in the latest indie games.
 It was very impressive to see products from different eras blending together in one space, coexisting without any sense of discomfort.

-By the way, this 'PARCO GAME CENTER' will be open until next Monday, March 2nd.
-This means that for those who haven't gone yet, this weekend might be your last chance to visit.
+By the way, this PARCO GAME CENTER will be open until next Monday, March 2nd.
+This means that for those who haven't been yet, this weekend might be your last chance to visit.

 If you're thinking of going for this opportunity, please enjoy it on my behalf...!